casper-network/docs-1.5.X/source/docs/casper/developers/cli/verifying-contracts.md

 The prerequisites for the source code are the same as when installing it on the blockchain:

-* source code must be a Rust project as described in The Cargo Book
+* The source code must be a Rust project as described in The Cargo Book.

 * there has to be either rust-toolchain or rust-toolchain.toml file, and its contents must define a valid Rust toolchain, as described in The rustup book.